-So read on to find fun family activities, free online workshops, how to access your favourite books at your local libraries and even some free downloadable Easter activity sheets!
-So, lets take a look at what’s on in Swansea this Easter.
+Read on to find fun family activities and even some free downloadable Easter activity sheets!
+Let’s take a look at what’s happening in Swansea this Easter.

 This Easter make the most of the dry, sunny days and enjoy the great outdoor spaces.
 We are very lucky to be blessed with over 50 beautiful parks and gardens, many of which are on our doorstep – and there’s no shortage of ways to enjoy them.